turingschool/career-development-curriculum/module_two/outreach_and_networking.md

          * New people and new connections
     * What value you bring:
          * The same -- since you're a weak tie to them, you also have networks and information that is new to them.
 You're able to share this value equally.

+**Slide #19:**

+**Note to Facilitator #2:** Pull up the Mentor spreadsheet on your screen to show the students how to use it and reshare it with them in their channels.

 * **Turing Network:**
    * Turing Mentors: If you don't already have a mentor you meet with regularly, you should find one right now.
 Use the [mentor database](https://docs.google.com/spreadsheets/d/1oxsATOSIdRZ78-Bj3GQY2LkIp0OV_sCN6GJVjtUuCl0/edit?usp=sharing).
       * Why you should reach out to them: